knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 An example of this implementation can be found here: [11_scd_30_measure.rs](https://github.com/knurling-rs/knurling-sessions-20q4/blob/main/src/bin/11_scd_30_measure.rs).

-✅ Go to secion 1.4.1 of the [Interface Description].
+✅ Go to section 1.4.1 of the [Interface Description].

 What are the message components we have to provide, so that continous measuring is triggered?